-When Brian Donnelly chose KAWS as his moniker in the mid-’90s, he did so simply because he liked the way the letters looked together, according to a New York Times article profiling the Brooklyn-based artist ahead of his first major museum survey in New York.
-KAWS: WHAT PARTY, at the Brooklyn Museum, presents Donnelly’s work from the last 25 years, beginning with his early street work and development through the late ’90s – when he established his visual vernacular designing Companion, a Mickey Mouse-like art toy with an inflated skull and two Xs for eyes, a figure now synonymous with his name – through the 2000s and up to the present.
-Viewers can experience The KAWS Album, a 2005 painting referencing his famed Simpsons gag, as a parody of The Beatles’ Sgt.
+When choosing a moniker in the mid-’90s, “KAWS” was chosen simply because he liked the way the letters looked together, according to a New York Times article profiling the Brooklyn-based artist ahead of his first major museum survey in New York.
+KAWS: WHAT PARTY, at the Brooklyn Museum, presents Donnelly’s work from the last 25 years, beginning with his early street work and development through the late ’90s – when he established his visual vernacular designing COMPANION, an art toy with an inflated skull and two Xs for eyes, a figure now synonymous with his name – through the 2000s and up to the present.
+Viewers can experience THE KAWS ALBUM, a 2005 painting referencing his famed Simpsons gag, as a parody of The Beatles’ Sgt.
 Pepper’s Lonely Hearts Club Band album cover.
 (The piece sold for $14.8 million at Sotheby’s in 2019.)
 Or, they can explore the other 166 pieces that span nearly every medium (from sculpture to prints to vinyl toys) and serve as a historical account of Pop art’s evolution over the last three decades.

 KAWS’ rendition of the Nancy Gonzalez Gio Crossbody (which has seen many iterations, from oversized white flowers and butterflies, to charms overload) is sharp yet playful.
 With the unorthodox mix of yellow, white and blue in a single bag, Gonzalez and KAWS bring levity to fashion, where refined luxury goods become less serious and precious.